xoofx/XelaBuild/readme.md

 build an entire graph of projects in reverse order of topological sort in parallel.

-This repo validates the idea by bringing to msbuild a way to use isolated builds on msbuild nodes, so that we can now build caches in // while build projects.
+This repo validates the idea by bringing to msbuild a way to use isolated builds on msbuild nodes, so that we can now build caches in // while building projects.

 The performance improvements can be dramatic.
 For example, for a tree of 100 C# projects (a root project, several layers of child projects, and a single leaf project referenced by all children), the full build of these projects takes: